Elevenlabs AudioNative Player

 • Project (Project)

-Project in BigQuery is a container that contains datasets, tables and other resources related to data analysis.
+A project in BigQuery is a container that contains datasets, tables, and other data analysis resources.

 • SQL Query (SQL Query)